Meapy/Project-22/README.md

 The planets rotate around the sun and the moons rotate around the planets.
 The planets also rotate around their own axis.
 The sizes of the planets are made to be in scale to their realistic size apart from the Sun and Jupiter because of their sizes.

 The project uses the Universal Render Pipeline (URP) to render the planets using a shader graph and for the lighting.
+There are only 5 planets, 1 moon and the sun created.

 # Instructions for use